coder-Madhavi360/local-rag-shared/README.md

 Architecture Explanation

 The system is organized as a fully local RAG pipeline.
 Documents are first ingested and split into manageable chunks.
-Each chunk is embedded using a SentenceTransformer model and stored in a FAISS index for semantic retrieval.
+Each chunk is embedded using a SentenceTransformer model and stored in a persistent ChromaDB vector store for semantic retrieval.

 When a user asks a question, the system retrieves candidate chunks using hybrid retrieval.
 A cross-encoder reranker then scores each query-context pair to improve precision.
 The highest-ranked chunks are passed to the local LLM using a citation-aware prompt, allowing the answer to reference supporting evidence with inline citations.